-We are happy you have chosen to join the Blue Quills family and we are honored to share with you some of the teachings that make us who we are: the first indigenous owned and governed educational center of excellence in Canada.
+We are happy you have chosen to join the Blue Quills family and we are honoured to share with you some of the teachings that make us who we are: the first indigenous owned and governed educational centre of excellence in Canada.

 Dates to Remember